2 Project governance

 - Make carbon buyers aware of the Woodland Carbon Code guidance on carbon claims and ensure this is included in contracts with buyers (2.7).

-- Abide by the Woodland Carbon Code logo rules of use and make carbon buyers and landowners aware of the Woodland Carbon Code logo rules of use.
+- Abide by the Woodland Carbon Code logo rules of use and make carbon buyers and landowners aware of the rules of use.

-- The name and contact details of the Group Manager and the arrangements for replacing the Group Manager should this be necessary
+- The name and contact details of the party acting as the manager and representative for the group of projects or common grazing project and the arrangements for replacing the manager should this be necessary.

 - The group’s management structure and any other group rules.